 In another example of the "new evidence" that pops up every few years, in 2015 The New York Post reported on a claim that Hoffa had been buried in a 55-gallon drum at a toxic dump site in northeastern New Jersey.
 Naturally, the source of the info, mob and Teamsters insider Phillip "Brother" Moscato, had died the year before.

-Meanwhile, film director Martin Scorsese set about putting together a feature film about the Hoffa disappearance.
-Titled The Irishman, it featured a script adapted from I Heard You Paint Houses and a cast of the usual Hollywood wise guys, including Robert De Niro (as Sheeran), Al Pacino (Hoffa) and Joe Pesci (Bufalino).
+Meanwhile, Martin Scorsese 2019 movie The Irishman features a script adapted from I Heard You Paint Houses and a cast of the usual Hollywood wise guys, including Robert De Niro (as Sheeran), Al Pacino (Hoffa) and Joe Pesci (Bufalino).

-A passion project of Scorsese's, the film took a long time to get off the ground and earn a scheduled release in late 2019.
+A passion project of Scorsese's, the film took a long time to get off the ground.
 Chances are, with authorities no closer to cracking the case than they had been decades earlier, the director wasn't too worried about new developments spoiling his final product.